 That same day, we went to the Cape St. Vincent (Rota de São Vicente).
-This cape is the Portugal’s most southwestern point, it protrudes into the Atlantic Ocean.
+This cape is Portugal’s most south-western point, it protrudes into the Atlantic Ocean.
 It almost felt like being at the “end of the world”.
-We went there to watch a sunset.
+We went there to watch the sunset.

 Watching a sunset with friends is a very romantic notion.
 But, there was nothing romantic about this particular sunset.
 The same as us, there were many other people with exactly the same idea.
 Regardless, the dramatic landscape in this part of Portugal was a perfect setting for this daily event, when the sun disappears into the blue ocean.